briis/hass-weatherflow/README.md

 ## CONTRIBUTE TO THE PROJECT AND DEVELOPING WITH A DEVCONTAINER

+### Integration

 1. Fork and clone the repository.
 2. Open in VSCode and choose to open in devcontainer.
 Must have VSCode devcontainer prerequisites.
 3. Run the command container start from VSCode terminal
 4. A fresh Home Assistant test instance will install and will eventually be running on port 9124 with this integration running
 5. When the container is running, go to http://localhost:9124 and the add WeatherFlow Weather from the Integration Page.

+### Frontend

+There are some sensors in this integration that provides a text as state.
+Example: `sensor.weatherflow_pressure_tend`, `sensor.weatherflow_uv_description` and `sensor.weatherflow_beaufort_description`.

+As default the text in the Frontend is displayed in english, but if you want to help translate these text in to a new language, please do the following:
+- Go to the `translations` directory under `custom_components/weatherflow` and copy the file `sensor.en.json` to `sensor.YOUR_LANGUAGE_CODE.json` in a directory on your computer.
+- Edit the file and change all the descriptions to your language.
+- Make a Pull request in this Github and attach your new file.

+The same procedure applies for the Configuration flow, follow the above procedure, just copy `en.json` to `YOUR_LANGUAGE_CODE.json`.